Can You Reverse a Cavity? (5 Simple Steps)

 Tooth Decay Risk Factors

-Everyone with teeth is at risk for tooth decay; however, some individuals have an increased cavity risk because of many factors.
+However, some individuals have an increased cavity risk because of many factors.

 Cavities are one of the greatest unmet health treatment needs and, if left untreated, can lead to problems eating, speaking, playing, and learning.